 Ask your doctor to use this picture to show you where the cancer is.

+If a cancer starts in the liver, it is called primary liver cancer.
 There are many types of liver cancer.
 Some are very rare.
 Your doctor can tell you more about the type you have.

 Some rare types of liver cancer are: